erikvanoosten/metrics-scala/docs/Manual.md

 In Scala 2.10 you can also instrument *Actors* and *Futures*.
 This is described at [Instrumenting Actors and Futures](/docs/ActorsAndFutures.md).

-There is no scala support for JMX or other reporters.
-For more information on reporters and other aspacts of Metrics 3.x, please see the [documentation](http://metrics.codahale.com).
+For more information on (JMX) reporters and other aspects of Metrics 3.x, please see the Java api in the [Metrics documentation](http://metrics.codahale.com).

 ## Gauges